 1. Go Island Hopping

-There is no trip through the Philippines that doesn’t include island hopping.
-Literally “hopping from island to island”, these tours in bangka (the traditional Filipino boats that look so good in photos) will take you to discover lagoons, lakes, paradisiacal beaches, sandbars, and beautiful snorkeling spots… With so much beauty in one place, you’re bound to work up an appetite, so they usually include a lunch stop on some lovely little beach.
+No trip around the Philippines feels complete without island hopping.
+Literally, “hopping from island to island”, these tours aboard a bangka (traditional Filipino boats that look amazing in photos) will take you to lagoons, lakes, idyllic beaches, sandbars, and beautiful snorkeling spots… After taking in so much beauty, you’re bound to work up an appetite, so they usually include a lunch stop on a lovely little beach.

-The most famous island hopping tours are those in El Nido and Coron, but we also strongly recommend those in Camiguin, Siargao, and Port Barton.
-Others that are less popular but equally incredible include the Coron to El Nido Expedition (imagine 3 or 4 days lost among uninhabited islands, sleeping in little huts by the sea and spending your days snorkeling), the Balabac Island Hopping, the Dinagat tour, the Cuatro Islas (Four Islands) tour, Romblon, or Caramoan.
+The most famous island-hopping tours are in El Nido and Coron, but we also strongly recommend those in Camiguin, Siargao, and Port Barton.
+Other less popular but equally incredible island-hopping options include the Coron to El Nido Expedition (imagine spending 3 or 4 days among uninhabited islands, sleeping in little huts by the sea and spending your days snorkeling), Balabac island hopping, the Dinagat tour, the Cuatro Islas (Four Islands) tour, Romblon, or Caramoan.

-If you want to take the epicness to the next level, one of the best things to do in the Philippines is to rent a private boat for yourself or form a small group with other travelers.
-This way you can stay as long as you like at each stop, avoid the crowds, and feel like the coolest pirate in the Pacific.
+If you want to take things to the next level, one of the best things to do in the Philippines is to rent a private boat just for yourself or form a small group with other travelers.
+This way you can stay as long as you like at each stop, avoid the crowds, and feel like the coolest pirate in the tropics.

-⛵ You can read a lot more about this activity and start drooling in Island hopping in the Philippines.
+⛵ You can read a lot more about this activity and start dreaming with our Island hopping in the Philippines guide.

 Something to do in the Philippines is island hopping